supertestnet/hedgehog/README.md

 # Hedgehog
-A protocol for asynchronous layer two bitcoin payments
+A protocol for improved layer two bitcoin payments

 # Introduction